st-tech/zr-obp/README.md

 pip install obp
 ```

-You can install OBP from source.
+You can also install OBP from source.
 ```bash
 git clone https://github.com/st-tech/zr-obp
 cd zr-obp